Search our stock for Larch

 When we (timber people) talk about Larch we’re generalising about a few related timber species with some subtle variations.

 Siberian Larch Larix sibirica really does originate in Siberia but is grown in northern Europe, Canada and North America too

 European Larch Larix decidua or Larix europaea generall originating from northern and eastern europe – alpine region, carpathian mountains, moravian heights – but was extensively planted across europe including in the UK in 17th century.

 Japanese Larch Larix kaempferi originated in Japan but planted extensively throughout Europe including in the UK.

-The details below give an general overview of Larch incoporating qualities from all three specie types.
+The details below give an general overview incoporating qualities from all three specie types.

 Heart wood is reddish brown when dry (although quite rich bricky red when fresh sawn) with a contrasting band of narrow white sap and really sharp definition on the grain.
 This can give very nice firgure and grain pattern as well as a striking Pine appearance.
 Larch is a very resinous timber with sticky bubbles popping up here and there althoug UK trees are less so than and are probably faster growing.

 It saws, machines & finishes fairly well but loose knots can cause trouble.
 Larch dries out quite fast once cut, with the potential to warp if not cared for during this process.
 Knots can split and loosen/fall out and that rumour you heard about Larch splitting is true if you try and nail it.
 Pre drill and you’re fine.